It is common for people who have Lyme and associated diseases to have mental health issues. These issues are either:

 Symptoms of depression can include:

 Anxiety is also common and can be generalized and ongoing with some hills and valleys or can occur in extreme waves from out of nowhere as panic attacks.
 As noted above there are also other mental health problems.
-However, supplements and natural approaches are mainly useful for depression and anxiety so this guideline addresses these mental health issues only.
+However, supplements and natural approaches are mainly useful for depression and anxiety so this article addresses these mental health issues only.

 Ultimately, treating the mental health problems seen in Lyme and associated disease requires treating the underlying infections.
 There is a growing body of scientific research showing that inflammation causes depression and mental health problems.
 Lyme and the co-infections cause increased production of inflammation chemicals called cytokines.
-Read more about cytokines in our article Herxheimer Die-off Reaction: Inflammation Run Amok.
+Read more about cytokines in Herxheimer Die-off Reaction: Inflammation Run Amok.

 The Lyme germ itself can cause the full range of mental health issues described here.
 Bartonella, one of the co-infections, is known to cause the full range of mental health disorders too and is commonly the cause of ongoing anxiety and restlessness as well as depression.
 Babesia is known for causing anxiety panic attacks.
 To sort out the germs causing mental health problems and to receive correct germ treatment with anti-microbials, see a Lyme literate medical doctor.